 The Glacial Lake Missoula Floods were some of the largest known floods on earth.
-This is a website about the largest of those floods.
-For over 40 years people refused to believe in the Lake Missoula Floods.
-The evidence; however, was overwhelmingly clear and now it is accepted that over 500 cubic miles of water suddenly burst out of the Clark Fork River in northern Idaho, and rampaged across Central Washington and down the Columbia River to the Portland/Vancouver area.
+During the last ice age over 500 cubic miles of water suddenly burst out of the Clark Fork River in northern Idaho and rampaged across Central Washington and down the Columbia River to the Portland and Vancouver area.
 It briefly filled up all the valleys that fed into the Columbia and Willamette Rivers in Northwest Oregon and Southwest Washington to nearly 400 feet above sea level.
 Then it rushed out to sea nearly as quick as it had come in.

-We await the day of more research and more complete dissemination to present a fuller picture to a fascinated public.
-What we are learning noware the effects it left behind in the lower Columbia region.
+One lone geologist, J Harlan Bretz, first recognized the evidence about 100 years ago.
+What we are learning now are the effects it left behind in the lower Columbia region.
 As with any detective story, it will take time and effort by many people to uncover the whole Lake Missoula Flood story.